Damar Training work with hundreds of SMEs across England to grow with our expertly-designed apprenticeship training programmes.

 Employers that do not pay the levy contribute just 5% of the training cost, with the government paying the balance.
 For employers with fewer than 50 employees, the 5% contribution is waived if the apprentice is aged between 16 and 18 years old.

-In addition to the government contributing 95% or 100% of the apprenticeship training costs, there are currently a range of incentives for recruiting apprentices which you can read about on our Employer Incentives page.
+In addition to the government contributing 95% or 100% of the apprenticeship training costs, there are sometimes further incentives that the government offers for recruiting new apprentices.

 Extensive government research has shown that small and medium businesses can benefit greatly from apprenticeship training.
 They increase productivity through improvements to products and services, increase employee loyalty and retention, introduce new skills and creativity and even help win new business.